 Non-communicable and chronic diseases, nutritional problems, population aging, escalating health care costs and health inequalities are examples of worldwide complex health challenges that have no easy solutions and are difficult to face.
 Factors such as economic status, education levels, environmental problems, water shortages, housing conditions, individual behaviors and cultures, and even the health status of surrounding countries tend to exacerbate existing health problems and create new health challenges.
 The health of the population is determined not only by health sector activities but also by controlling such factors by actions that may be beyond the mandate of the health sector.
 It is thus necessary for the health sector to engage with other sectors of the Government and the society to address such factors that are important determinants of health of the population.
-In this report, "intersectoral actions (ISA)" refers to actions affecting health outcomes undertaken by sectors outside the health sector, possibly, but not necessarily, in collaboration with the health sector; and "intersectoral collaboration (ISC)" refers to joint actions among the health sector and one or more other sectors to improve health.
+In this report, "intersectoral actions (ISA)" refers to actions affecting health outcomes undertaken by sector; and "intersectoral collaboration (ISC)" refers to joint actions among the health sector and one or more other sectors to improve health.